directions4partners/Hackathon-EMEA2025/README.md

 2. Come up with a **hackathon project idea** — something you (and optionally one teammate) can complete in the next 2 months.
 3. Submit your idea **by creating a new GitHub Issue** in this repository before **15:30 on November 6th, 2025**.

-You’ll then have until **January 6th, 2026** to bring your idea to life.
+You’ll then have until **February 6th, 2026** to bring your idea to life.

 ---